Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Experimental Results

-In this section, we show that our system enables a human operator to physically collaborate with the robot team to accomplish the following two tasks \begin{enumerate} \item The robot team and the human operator collaboratively manipulate the payload to a goal location. \item Human operator corrects the payload trajectory to avoid an obstacle in an existing trajectory. \end{enumerate} The gradient-based and optimization-based human-safety-aware controllers are tested for each of the two tasks.
-For the optimization-based method, the drone-to-drone distance is set to be $0.75~\si{m}$, and the human-to-drone distance is set to be $1.0~\si{m}$.
+In this section, we show that our system enables a human operator to physically collaborate with the robot team to accomplish the following two tasks \begin{enumerate} \item The robot team and the human operator collaboratively manipulate the payload to a goal location, as demonstrated in Fig.~\ref{fig:start2goal}. \item Human operator corrects the payload trajectory to avoid an obstacle in an existing trajectory, as demonstrated in Fig.~\ref{fig:avoid_obstacle_task} \end{enumerate} The gradient-based and optimization-based methods for human-aware force distribution are tested for each of the two tasks.
+For the optimization-based method, the drone-to-drone distance limit is set to be $\geq 0.75~\si{m}$, and the human-to-drone distance limit is set to be $\geq 0.75~\si{m}$.
 The gradient-based method does not require a predetermined distance.

-In addition, as we show in Fig.~\ref{fig:control_block_diagram} and discuss in Section~\ref{sec:safety_controller}, we feed the human operator’s position $\Phuman$ from the Vicon in $\worldf$ as $\Pobject$ to the eqs.~(\ref{eq:robotkgrad}) and (\ref{eq:nlopt}) for application to safe human-robot interaction.
-We would also like to note that by using deep-learning-based human pose estimation techniques~\cite{rennips2015fasterrcnh}, the robots can also use onboard camera to estimate $\Phuman$, but this is out of the scope of this paper and we refer it as future work.
+In addition, as we show in Fig.~\ref{fig:control_block_diagram} and discuss in Section~\ref{sec:force_allocation}, we feed the human operator’s position $\Phuman$ from the Vicon in $\worldf$ as $\Pobject$ to the eqs.~(\ref{eq:robotkgrad}) and (\ref{eq:nlopt}) for application to physical human-robot interaction.
+We would also like to note that by using deep-learning-based human pose estimation techniques~\cite{rennips2015fasterrcnh}, the robots can also use onboard camera to estimate $\Phuman$, but this is out of the scope of this paper and we refer to it as future work.